 - Tell some stories.
 Find a way of telling your staff and stakeholders a little bit about what makes you tick – your values and your ‘why’.
 You can begin to shape your leadership narrative around values and the high-level vision (set by the board, of course!) from an early stage.
 Make a speech or write a blog about why you applied for the post and what excites you about it.
 Explain how you intend to approach year one whilst providing an opportunity for others to share their ideas and reflections.
 Be interactive.

 - Get a coach and a mentor.
 You are now in the thick of it.
 People will be looking to you for answers and you simply can’t wear your worries and concerns on your sleeve.
 There will be little space or opportunity to reflect on the challenges and how to overcome the barriers you will undoubtedly face.
 A coach will help you to identify the right questions and give you the space to reflect.
 A good mentor will provide sage wisdom and advice.
 Choose these people carefully – get plenty of recommendations, and, once you’ve selected them, protect your time with them.
 If the relationship doesn’t work, say thank you and look for someone else!
+The Being The CEO programme provides both a coach and a mentor.

 - Create a feedback loop.
 You are now operating at a level where your behaviours and actions carry such weight that they will undoubtedly be replicated and go some way to defining the organisational culture – for good or ill.
 Assume – under the pressure and pace of a new job – that you will exhibit some behaviours that are not helpful or conducive to bringing people along with you.
 Seek anonymous 360 feedback, facilitated by your Chair, that will enable people to be candid with you.
 Make sure the 360 includes people at all levels of the organisation and externally too.

 - Develop good communication with the board.
 Meet all board members individually at least once during the first year.
 Some will be more interested and committed to the organisation than others – invest even more time in these individuals, and, as you develop your five year strategic plan, involve them by asking lots of questions and consulting them as the document emerges.
 Build trust by working openly and transparently with them from the beginning.
-Work hard on your CEO reports, they are the lynchpin of good governance/ executive working (find our more in Being The CEO).
+Work hard on your CEO reports, they are the lynchpin of good governance/ executive working (find out more in Being The CEO).

 - Review the information and data that is presented to you.
 This will often be a legacy from the previous CEO’s approach.
 Is it too much, or too little?
 Is it timely enough?
 Is it relevant, or is a lot of data shared ‘for information only’?
 Does the data keep you sufficiently informed and equipped in your external meetings and in making decisions?
 You may also question the rigour or the objectivity of important data and seek ways of triangulating this – whether through other sources of data, strategic external reviews, and/or by introducing new customer surveys or questionnaires.